compomics/ms2pip/README.md

   -w FILE         write feature vectors to FILE.pkl (optional) -c INT          number of cpu's to use
 ```

-computes MS2PIP feature vectors from the PEPREC formatted files.
-The following files are written:

-- `vectors_b.pkl`: all feature vectors for the b-ions
-- `vectors_y.pkl`: all feature vectors for the y-ions
-- `targets_b_1.pkl`: all targets (charge +1) values for the b-ions
-- `targets_y_1.pkl`: all targets (charge +1) values for the y-ions
-- `psmids.pkl`: groups the feature vectors by PSM

-Currently (still under optimization) the following features are computed:

-- `peplen`: number of amino acids in peptide
-- `ionnumber`: number of amino acids in ion to predict
-- `ionnumber_rel`: number of amino acids in ion to predict divided by `peplen`
-- `pmz`: precursor mass
-- `mean 'chem'`: mean of 'chem' in peptide
-- `mz_ion`: mass of ion to predict
-- `mz_ion_other`: mass of other ion
-- `charge`: spectrum charge state
-- `'chem'_'loc'`: `chem` value of amino acid at location 'loc' (nterm, cterm and relative to cleavage pos 'i')
-- `mean_ion_'chem'`: mean of 'chem' in ion to predict
-- `mean_ion_other_'chem'`: mean of 'chem' in other ion
-- `min_ion_'chem'`: min value of 'chem' in ion to predict
-- `min_ion_other_'chem'`: min value of 'chem' in other ion
-- `max_ion_'chem'`: max value of 'chem' in ion to predict
-- `max_ion_other_'chem'`: max value of 'chem' in other ion

-The features `chem` are computed from tables with estimated chemical property values for basisity, hydrophobicity, helicity and pI.

 ###Optimize and Train XGBoost models